BLCM/BLCMods/Borderlands 2 mods/55tumbl/Cloud Kill Dynamic Nerf/README.md

 The **Cloud Kill Dynamic Nerf** nerfs Cloud Kill, uh well, dynamically.

-In other words, Cloud Kill gets nerfed *a lot* in the early levels, and *a lot less* (or pretty much not at all) in the end game.
+That is, Cloud Kill gets nerfed *a lot* in the early levels, and *a lot less* (or pretty much not at all) in the end game.
 Several options are available.

 # Compatibility